esphome/esphome-docs/components/display/nextion.rst

 in your configuration with ``rx_pin`` both the ``tx_pin`` set to the respective pins on the display.
 The Nextion uses a baud rate of 9600 by default.
 It may be configured to use a faster speed by adding (for example) ``baud=115200`` to the ``program.s`` source file (in the Nextion Editor) before the ``page`` line.
-This permits faster communication with the Nextion display and it is highly recommended.
+This permits faster communication with the Nextion display and it is highly recommended when using :ref:`uart-hardware_uarts`.

 The below example configures a UART for the Nextion display to use